anupam2005/AzureCertificationPrep/README.md

 Analyzing Big Data can often lead to more precise decision-making for a business, a cost reduction on the storage of the data using a service like Azure Data Lake, and better products that take customer feedback and behavior into account.

+**Azure Data Lake Analytics** is an **on-demand analytics** job service that **simplifies big data**.
+Instead of deploying, configuring, and tuning hardware, **you write queries to transform your data and extract valuable insights**.
+The analytics service can handle jobs of any scale instantly by setting the dial for how much power you need.
+You only pay for your job when it is running, making it cost-effective.

 **Azure Data Lake Analytics** can run massively parallel data *transformation and processing* programs across petabytes of data.

 **Azure HDInsight** is an *open-source* analytics service for enterprises that makes it easy, fast, and *cost-effective* to process massive amounts of data.